ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 The daemon still uses the normal SnapRAID CLI underneath, but it adds scheduling, delete/update thresholds, SMART monitoring, notifications, a Web UI, and a REST API.
 It is the preferred option for new installs.

 ![snapraid-ui](../images/screenshots/snapraid-ui.png)
+<figcaption>SnapRAID has an official webUI, here it is.</figcaption>

 The SnapRAID Daemon expects SnapRAID CLI v14 or newer to already be installed and configured with the `/etc/snapraid.conf` file created above.
 The PMS install script used earlier installs both SnapRAID and the daemon together.